python-odin/odin/docs/documentation.rst

 Quick example
 *************

-The default documentation format is `reStructuredText <http://docutils.sourceforge.net/>`_, to enable easy integration with `Sphinx <http://sphinx-doc.org/>`_ for producing project documentation.
+The default documentation format is reStructuredText, to enable easy integration with `Sphinx <http://sphinx-doc.org/>`_ for producing project documentation.

 A basic example:
 ::